itscodenation/curriculum-15-16/units/14-javascript2_2/lessons/4-project/README.md

 Teachers should keep track of student success while they are presenting to the class.

 ###How to Submit
 Students must push all final code to their GitHub repository.
-To push changes in Cloud 9 the following commands must be run in the terminal:
+To push changes in Cloud 9 the following commands must be ran in the terminal:

 `git status`
 `git add .`